We are replacing the Power Road Bridge as part of our programme to improve London's roads and public spaces.

-The bridge has reached the end of its operational life and is beyond simple repair.
-Not replacing the bridge would mean restricting the weight of vehicles that use the bridge and closing lanes to carry out maintenance, causing considerable disruption to traffic and rail operations in the long term.
+The bridge, which was built in 1922, has reached the end of its operational life and is beyond simple repair.
+Not replacing the bridge would mean permanent closures of footway and cycle tracks, lane closures and restrictions on the type or weight of vehicles that use the bridge.

-The new structure replacing the existing bridge will have an expected design lifespan of 120 years.
+The new structure replacing the existing bridge has been designed to last at least 120 years.

-The new bridge will have wider footways and better facilities for pedestrians and cyclists making this section of the A406 safer for all users.
+The new bridge will have improved footways, lighting and better facilities for cyclists on the western side, making this section of the A406 safer for all users.

-Check live traffic news before you leave to keep up-to-date and avoid disruption to your journey.
+Check live traffic news before you leave to stay up-to-date and avoid disruption to your journey.

 Get the latest travel information by following @TFLTrafficNews on Twitter.